-There's a real brightness to Florence Welch's red hair, which flatters the pinky undertones in her skin.
-If you want to try this style yourself, find a balm or serum that will add definition to the braid, like Morrocanoil Hydrating Styling Cream ($14).
+There's a real brightness to Florence Welch's red hair, which works well with the pinkish undertones in her skin.
+If you want to try this style yourself, find a balm or serum that adds definition to the braid, like Moroccanoil's Hydrating Styling Cream ($14).

 Here you'll find Zendaya sporting the red ombré of our dreams.
-Her wine-colored locks elegantly turn into copper down to the tips of her hair, creating a warm, rich color story.
+Her wine-colored locks elegantly turn into copper towards the tips of her hair, creating a warm, rich color story.
 "Ask your colorist to keep the base richer/deeper than the ends," suggests Buck.
 "This will keep it natural looking and avoid what we call in the biz a 'hot root.'"

-This dark strawberry blonde looks so incredible on the classically dirty-blonde Blake Lively.
-To get her mega-watt shine, try misting on Ouai Hair Oil($28).
+This dark strawberry blonde looks so incredible on the classically dirty blonde Blake Lively.
+To get her mega-watt shine, try misting on Ouai's Hair Oil($28).

 Was this look inspired by her very own name?
 Scarlett Johansson's unfussy up-do is an elegant (you guessed it) scarlet shade.

-"Using permanent [dye] will give you the richest reds, however it comes with a grow out maintenance as well," says Buck.
-"A Demi permanent will give you a rich tone, however rinses within 6-8 weeks."
+"Using permanent [dye] will give you the richest reds; however, it comes with a grow out maintenance as well," says Buck.
+"A demi-permanent will give you a rich tone, however, it rinses within six to eight weeks."

 Joséphine de La Baume

 Want to give your light blonde locks a bit of a red hue?
 Take your inspiration from Joséphine de La Baume.
-If you try this look on your own, keep the curls intact with Joico JoiMist Firm Finishing Spray 09 ($17).
-It will get the job done, without any crunchy stiffness.
+If you try this look on your own, keep the curls intact with Joico's JoiMist Firm Finishing Spray 09 ($17).
+It will get the job done without any crunchy stiffness.

-Emma Stone has always been one of our favorite redheads, despite the fact that she's a natural blonde!
-This short hairstyle held away from the face with an Alice in Wonderland-style headband complements her face shape, while the ginger shade brings out the natural flush in her cheeks.
+Emma Stone has always been one of our favorite redheads, even though she's a natural blonde.
+This short hairstyle complements her face shape, while the ginger shade brings out the natural flush in her cheeks.

 Want a true ginger color?
-Then this hue sported by actress Christina Hendricks should be your guide.
+Let this hue, sported by actress Christina Hendricks, be your guide.
 We love her soft waves and bangs, and she proves that bright red hair goes perfectly with an even brighter red lipstick.